-ICBOC offer a number of professional certifications.
-Whether you are applying for a first certification, a certification upgrade or a certification switch, we recommend that you first examine the professional certification that applies to you by clicking it from the list at http://icboc.ca/certification/list-of-certifications/, and consulting the ICBOC Summary of Standards and Requirements and application package.
-These documents will help you identify the work experience, academic qualifications, education/training and skills you already possess and that might enable you obtain your certification or recertification.
+ICBOC offer several professional certifications.
+Whether you are applying for a first certification, a certification renewal, a certification upgrade, or a certification switch, we recommend that you first examine the professional certification that applies to you by clicking it from the list at http://icboc.ca/certification/list-of-certifications/, and consulting the ICBOC Summary of Standards and Requirements and application package.
+These documents will help you identify the work experience, academic qualifications, education/training, and skills you already possess and that might enable you obtain your certification or recertification.
+If you are still not sure and have questions, please don't hesitate to call us for advice.
 When you have confirmed your eligibility, you can download and complete the application package corresponding to your certification of choice.
 You will then be responsible for:

-- 1. completing your sections and gathering all the required supporting documents, - 2. ensuring that your references, supervisor, employers complete their parts, and - 3. sending everything, including the \$200 application fee to the ICBOC office.
-There is a checklist in each application package to help you.
+- 1. completing your sections and gathering all the required supporting documents, - 2. ensuring that your references, supervisor, employers complete their parts, and - sending everything to the ICBOC office There is a checklist in each application package to help you.
 All material must arrive in our office in one envelope.
+Do not forget to include a cheque or money order made to ICBOC, for the right application fee (please consult the list of fees or call us).

-If your supervisor, referees or employer wish to keep their references confidential (including the supervisor's evaluation), please provide each of them with an envelope (none are included in the application package).
+If your supervisor, references, or employer wish to keep their references confidential (including the supervisor's evaluation), please provide each of them with an envelope (none are included in the application package).

 Reminders: please do not send the originals of your certificates and keep a photocopy of the completed application package for your own files.
-If you change your address, telephone or email, please do not forget to inform us.
+If you change your address, telephone, or email, please do not forget to inform us.

-Your application materials will first be received, logged, dated and filed by our Administrative Coordinator.
+Your application materials will first be received, logged, dated, and filed by our Administrative Coordinator.
 Your application file will be passed on to our Registrar for review only when the complete package with the cheque or money order (payable to the Indigenous Certification Board of Canada or ICBOC) has been received.